 For the design of this component, it is important to recall that in contrast to the Transport Component, the Connectors Component already deals with processing and translating application-specific data.
 For example, it is not performant to just ingest, e.g., an entire OPC UA namespace upon each data modification or, if polling/sampling shall be applied, in each poll cycle.
 It is more important to select the required data in an application-specific manner and to focus on the information that is required by an application running on the platform.
 We call the step of translating an outbound protocol into an internal protocol (and back) "protocol adaptation", i.e., a (generated) plug-in ProtocolAdapter will be responsible for this task.
-One form of implementing the protocol adaptation is in terms of existing TypeTranslator and Serializer instances from the Transport Component, either as the realizations are part of the platform and can be re-used or because they are defined as part of the application and can be generated or are provided as hand-crafted components.
-However, also other forms of type translation may occur.
+One form of implementing the protocol adaptation is in terms of existing TypeTranslator and Serializer instances from the Transport Component, either as the realizations are part of the platform and can be re-used or because they are defined as part of the application may occur.
 This applies to connectors that handle generic payload (where the payload format must be translated to application-specific instances and can optionally be filtered/translated).
 Further, it applies to connectors that are based on a specific information model, such as OPC UA or AAS.
-In the latter case, we aim for specific TypeTranslator instances that are linked to a generic model interface abstracting over the underlying information model.
-However, not all approaches support the same range of concepts and types, e.g., OPC UA allows different kinds of custom datatypes while AAS does not.
-Thus, connectors will differ in the offered functionality of such an interface and it may be helpful to provide meta-information stating the connector capabilities in order to dynamically guideline the code generation for a certain connector.
+In the latter case, we aim for specific TypeTranslator instances that are